KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
 2. Typo: Found `Magic Mirror` in file `MMM-NFL.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `espn.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-NFTcollections by TemianMihai](https://github.com/TemianMihai/MMM-NFTcollections)